 Private Equity Investing in Cannabis Industry Companies

-- The potential size of the cannabis market.
-The legal cannabis industry’s economic impact in the U.S. was estimated at $20 to 23 billion last year.
+- Look at the size of the cannabis market.
+The legal cannabis industry’s economic impact in the U.S. was estimated at $20-to-23 billion last year.
 That impact could reach as high as $77 billion by 2022.
 In fact, 28% of alternative investment professionals in a recent poll cited cannabis as the industry with the best growth prospects!

 - The complexity of the current patchwork of state, national, and international regulations, leaves plenty of mismatches where capital is needed.
-For instance, in states where legalization seems most likely, savvy investors are able to buy agricultural real estate ahead of new zoning laws.
+For instance, in states where legalization seems most likely, quick moving investors can buy agricultural real estate ahead of new zoning laws.
 And in states where cannabis is already legal, there are opportunities to buy distressed companies as the market consolidates or regulation becomes more stringent.

 - Opportunities to do multi-state roll-ups for better exit multiples as more states legalize cannabis, e.g., SOL Global’s combination of cannabis operations in Michigan and Florida, with involvement from Merida Capital.